Greenleaf State Park: Greenleaf Lake

 According to Caneday et al., the normal elevation of Greenleaf Lake is 510 feet above sealevel, and the surface area is 920 acres.
 The capacity is rated at 14720 acre.ft.
 The shoreline is 14 miles.

 Park Accommodations

 Cabins

 The lake cabins and other facilities at Greenleaf State Park were built in the 1930s by the CCC, WPA and German prisoners-of-war (POWs).
-The original buildings, constructed of native stone, remain a lasting and beautiful tribute to the skill of those who built them.
+The original buildings were built with native stone.
 Originally, the park had 14 one-bedroom cabins approximately 350 sqft in size that included bathrooms, kitchens, heating and air-conditioning, dishes, linens, and satellite TV.
-Some even included a fireplace.
+Some cabins included a fireplace.

 Added in 1994, Cabin 15, or "Cabin on the Lake" was designed to meet the challenges of campers with physical disabilities.
 Donated by Telephone Pioneers of America, a national organization of active and retired Southwestern Bell employees, the $90,000 campsite was, at that time, one of three handicap accessible cabins in the nation.